ToothlessBrush/maple/README.md

 ## Features

 **3D Model Support:** load and manipulate 3D GLTF models\
-**Customizable:** Create your own Nodes and use predefined nodes for more specific functionality\
+**Customizable:** create your own Nodes and use predefined nodes for more specific functionality\
 **Write Your Own Shaders:** write your own shaders with GLSL\
 **Easily Add UI's:** using egui you can easily set up a UI